tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 The second post for set *manufacturerInfo* is not allowed because “color” is already defined in the first post for set *deviceInfo*.

-- All key property values in $.put[i] should be of json primitive type and should be parsable to type defined during reference data set creation.
+- All key property values in $.put[i] should be of JSON primitive type and should be parsable to type defined during reference data set creation.
 - All non-key property values in $.put[i] can be of any JSON type.
 At the root, if it is an object, it is flattened to individual properties.
 If it is an array, it is serialized and indexed as JSON string.
 - $.put[i] should contain all properties specified as key properties in the reference data set.
 - $.put[i] should contain at least one non-key property.